Butter Glossary

 COOKING FATS

-This refers to butter, margarine, vegetable oils and vegetable shortening, all of which are used to moisten and flavor foods during cooking and to enrich and tenderize baked goods.
+This refers to butter, margarine, vegetable oils, and vegetable shortening, all of which are used to moisten and flavor foods during cooking and to enrich and tenderize baked goods.

 CREAM

 The word cream comes from the Greek chriein, which means “anoint,” and which is also the root of Christ (“the anointed one”).
-The link between ancient ritual and rich food is oil, the substance used to anoint the chosen, and the defining element of cream.
+The link between ancient rituals and rich food is oil, the substance used to anoint the chosen, and the defining element of cream.
 Cream is a form of milk in which the fat globules have become more concentrated than usual, whether by rising to the top in a bottle or spinning off from the heavier water phase in a centrifuge.
-There are several grades of cream marketed today, including heavy cream, light cream and half-and-half.
-Cream is also a verb meaning to beat until soft, smooth and fluffy, as with butter and sugar.
+There are several grades of cream marketed today, including heavy cream, light cream, and half-and-half.
+Cream is also a verb meaning to beat until soft, smooth, and fluffy, as with butter and sugar.

 CRÈME FRAÎCHE

-A matured, thickened cream with a slightly tangy, nutty flavor and velvety rich texture.
+A matured, thickened cream with a slightly tangy, nutty flavor and velvety-rich texture.
 The thickness can range from that of commercial sour cream to almost as solid as room-temperature margarine.
 In France, it is unpasteurized and contains the bacteria necessary to thicken it naturally.
 In the U.S., the fermenting agents necessary for thickening are obtained by adding buttermilk or sour cream.
 A very expensive American facsimile of crème fraîche is sold in some gourmet markets.

 CULTURED BUTTER